-To start, you’ll need three things: something to play fetch with, small treats and, of course, a dog.
+To get started with this dog trick, you’ll need three things: something to play fetch with, small treats and, of course, a dog.
 A ball or squeaky toy should do the trick nicely.

 Since an excess of treats isn’t healthy, select small, natural ones like these.